theonize/Currier/Gloss/Genesis/Genesis 11.md

 # Genesis 11

+City-building is akin to denial/rebellion of God

+God _came down_ to see the tower; a pun reporting how far beneath him it was.

+Babel means "confusion";
+the dispersion of the nations is a flood of peoples ...seas is often a reference to the peoples/nations

 1-8) Tower of Babel
 The point of this tower (probably a ziggurat) is to localize the deity.
 Yahweh will not be tamed in this manner.